avishaan/codehatcher.github.io/_posts/2020-09-03-ceiling-analysis.md

 From this quick analysis, we see which component has the largest opportunity for improvement.
 The caveat to this is mentioned in the outro.
 What is clear from the ceiling analysis is the `remove_background` module works as well as it can and has minimal opportunity for improvement.

 ## Considerations & Nuance
-There are a couple other considerations not mentioned in standard ceiling analysis and that is the understanding of the current state of art.
+There are a couple of other considerations not mentioned in standard ceiling analysis and that is the understanding of the current state of art.
 As an example, even if an individual component has a low accuracy rate, perhaps it is still state of the art and has no room for improvement.
 Personally, I'll assign it an additional score and take that into account when doing my analysis.
 I find this is helpful when discussing as a team the next steps.
 It's also important to consider the product impact as that can give alternate insight on where to focus efforts.

 ## Outro
 This is another lesson in **don't trust your intuition if you have another option**.
-Intuition and experience can be wrong at times, it can't hurt to spend a couple minutes doing a quick check before spending weeks performing a task.
+Intuition and experience can be wrong at times, it can't hurt to spend a couple of minutes doing a quick check before spending weeks performing a task.
 I adopted this technique from the book *The Pragmatic Programmer* and just applied it to the machine learning domain.
 I believe it can be applied to many engineering disciplines.